quickwit-oss/quickwit/docs/getting-started/quickstart.md

 :::note

-The REST api use `index name` which is defined by the last segment of your `index uri`.
+The REST API use `index name` which is defined by the last segment of your `index uri`.

 :::